Shell1010/Notes/Languages/Python-Modules/Asyncio - Topics/Asyncio Tasks.md

 	print(f"Finished at {time.strftime('%X')}")
 ```

 The following code will finish itself after 2 seconds, rather than waiting 3 seconds due to the fact each task is executed in the background.
+So after executing task 1, it will not wait 1 second since this is running in the background, to which it will immediately travel to task 2.